Stranger to Stranger (Industry album)

-Stranger to Stranger is the first and only album by American new wave band Industry released on Capitol Records and distributed by EMI in 1983.
-A Philippine CD version was later released and included an extended version of "Still of the Night".
+Stranger to Stranger is the first and only album by American new wave band Industry released on Capitol Records and distributed by EMI in 1984.

 The album features the most successful track "State of the Nation", an anti-war song that broke into European charts.
 It was a minor hit in the U.S., peaking at No. 81 on the Billboard Hot 100.
 However, it was a bigger hit in Europe and peaked at number ten in Sweden.
 The album peaked at No. 48 in Sweden.

 After this album, Jon Carin started a successful solo and session musician career, becoming a permanent member of the Pink Floyd studio & live band and co-writing Pink Floyd's hit single "Learning to Fly".
 Unger and Perrone went on to form their own bands.